tibinc/Yana/README.md

 # Yana
-A hangout place and utility website for those who love travelling around.
+A hangout place and utility app for those who love travelling around.